francescodc87/Modules-explorer/README.md

 ## Getting Started

-Despite beeing deployed as a web-application, the Module Explorer is meant to be run locally.
+Despite being deployed as a web-application, the Module Explorer is meant to be run locally.
-Therofore it requires the installation of some software in order to run.
+Therefore it requires the installation of some software in order to run.

 ### Prerequisites
 Prior installation of the Module Explorer, it is necessary to download and install [R](https://www.r-project.org/) version 3.4.4 or later.
-R is a programming language and free sosoftware environment.
-If you are unfamiliar with the R syntax and commands, it is reccomended to read the [introduction to R](https://cran.r-project.org/doc/manuals/R-intro.html) document first.
+R is a programming language and free software environment.
+If you are unfamiliar with the R syntax and commands, it is recommended to read the [introduction to R](https://cran.r-project.org/doc/manuals/R-intro.html) document first.
 <br />
 <br />